Homemade Fudge Brownies

 Over the years, I have had so many readers tell me that this recipe was the first one they’ve ever tried from scratch and they are now believers.

-In fact, true story, I had someone tell me they follow me only to look at my mouth-watering pictures because they don’t bake much at all, but they have made these brownies and said it’s the best brownie recipe they’ve ever had.
+In fact, true story, I had someone tell me they follow me only to look at my mouth-watering pictures because they don’t bake much at all, but they have made this recipe and said it’s the best brownie recipe they’ve ever had.

-Relatedly, and in conclusion/one last chance to convince you the same… I am here to shout from the rooftops that scratch brownies are my only way.
+Relatedly, and in conclusion/one last chance to convince you the same… I am here to shout from the rooftops that scratch is my only way.
 Like, ONLY ONLY WAY.

 And I will never stop telling everyone I meet who doesn’t agree that scratch brownies are so much easier than you think they are and they really are so super delicious.